rohilshah95/BotsUp/AcceptanceTesting.md

 | 3 | Provide the language to the bot. | Java or Python |  Receive details about the povided method in the provided language.
 | 4 | Send a farewell message to the bot. | "Bye" |  Receive an appropriate farewell as response from the bot.

-Post-condition: You will have received detailed information about a particular method from the documentation.
+**Post-conditions**: The bot provides detailed information about a particular method from the documentation.

-#### Test Case 4
+### Test Case 4

-Title: Perform code analysis on ZIP archives
+**Title**: Perform code analysis on ZIP archives

-Description: This test verifies if the bot performs static code analysis on an uploaded ZIP file or GitHub link to zip file, and displays issues
+**Description**: This test verifies if the bot performs static code analysis on an uploaded ZIP file or GitHub link to the ZIP file, and displays issues

-Pre-condition: User has access to slack, logs into slack as the admin (due to limitations of Slack API only the admin can upload files as a direct message and every other user has to upload the file to a channel) and accesses the chat bot window.
+**Pre-conditions**: User has access to Slack, logs into Slack as the admin (due to limitations of Slack API only the admin can upload files as a direct message and every other user has to upload the file to a channel) and accesses the chat bot window.

 | Step  | Test Steps  | Test Data  | Expected Result
 | ------------- | ------------  |  ------------ | ----------